(Disclosure: Some of the links below may be affiliate links)

 If you tick all these criteria as a private investor, your capital gains will not be taxed.
 On the other hand, if an investor does not tick all these rules, he may be considered a professional investor.
 When you fail all the rules, tax offices do a thorough review to decide whether they are professional investors or not.
 But an investor will likely be a professional investor when ticking all these criteria.

-For people ticking only some of the rules, it will be up to the local tax office to decide whether they are professional investors or not.
+For people ticking only some rules, it will be up to the local tax office to decide whether they are professional investors.
 In practice, you must violate at least two of these rules to be considered a professional investor.

 Local tax offices use these criteria as rules of thumb.
 It means that tax offices can use their own rules.
 But generally, they use these five or a subset of these rules.
 The first three rules are the most important to tick.